There are so many things to do in St Petersburg Russia, planning your itinerary can be a little overwhelming at first.

-Tip: Entry is free of charge for all visitors on the first Thursday of each month and daily for students and children.
+Entry is free of charge for all visitors on the first Thursday of each month and daily for students and children.

 See a Show at the Famous Mariinsky Theatre

-If after a day at the Hermitage you have not had your fill of art and culture, head to the Mariinsky Theatre.
-One of Russia’s largest and oldest theatres famous for world-class opera and ballet performances as well as big name music festivals throughout the summer months.
+If after a day at the Hermitage you’ve not had your fill of art and culture, head to the Mariinsky Theatre.
+One of Russia’s largest and oldest theatres famous for world-class opera and ballet performances as well as big-name music festivals throughout the summer months.

 Church Of Our Saviour On Spilled Blood